 The Get Started Funding initiative aims to strengthen research engagement with selected partner universities in countries that have recently joined the Horizon Europe programme.
 It encourages collaborations across all academic disciplines that have the potential to lead to externally funded research projects and joint publications.

-The funding is intended to cover costs associated with visits of participants from Lund University and the partner university in relation to:
+The funding is intended to cover costs for workshops/meetings, travel and accommodation of participants from Lund University and the partner university.
+Salaries and scholarships are not eligible.

 See below for eligibility, funding and application details.